too-r/blog_os/blog/content/posts/freestanding-rust-binary/index.md

  346:	eb fe                	jmp    346 <_start+0x6>
 ```

+The `-fd` argument to `objdump` is a combination of the short forms of the `--file-headers` (`-f`) and `--disassemble` (`-d`) arguments we saw above.

-Our `_start` function is just an endless loop, so it only contains very few instructions.
-The loop is formed by the `jmp` instruction at address `346`, which just jumps to itself forever.
+We see that our binary contains very few instructions, which is expected since our `_start` function is just an endless loop.
+The `jmp` instruction at address `346`, which jumps to itself forever, is the translation of this endless loop.
 The other instructions are just there because the build is unoptimized.
 If we compile with optimizations using the `--release` flag (`cargo rustc --release -- -Z pre-link-arg=-nostartfiles`), only one `jmp` instruction is left:

 ```
 > objdump -d target/release/blog_os_test